 To be eligible for the award students must be nominated through application by a colleague or professor.
 Self-nominations will also be accepted.
-Completed application forms must be sent via email to LHC’s Legal Director, Natasha Brown, at email@example.com.
-Applications will be accepted until April 5, 2018.
+Completed application forms must be sent via email to LHC’s Executive Director, Paula Hamilton, at email@example.com.
+Applications will be accepted until April 5, 2019.

 The successful candidate will be selected by a committee made up of representatives of the funder of the award, LHC Board of Directors and the Law Faculty at Robson Hall.
 The award will be presented in the spring.

 Kim began her career as a Lecturer at the University of Manitoba in 1983 in the Inner City Social Work Program and became Director and Associate Professor in 1993, holding that position until her death in February, 2014.